mgossman71/vllm-install/README.md

 - `--enable-auto-tool-choice`
   Allows OpenAI-compatible clients such as Cline to send `tool_choice: "auto"` and lets the model decide when to invoke tools.

-- `--tool-call-parser hermes`
+- `--tool-call-parser qwen3_coder`
-  Enables vLLM to parse tool calls emitted by Qwen into OpenAI-compatible structured tool-call responses.
-This is required for Cline's agent/tool workflow with `tool_choice: "auto"`.
+  Uses vLLM's Qwen3 Coder tool-call parser for Qwen3.8 tool output.
+This is the working parser for this model on vLLM 0.29.0 and is required for Cline's agent/tool workflow when Cline sends `tool_choice: "auto"`.

 A successful startup ends with lines similar to: